 Wool is a renewable resource

-What can wool pellets do for my garden?
+What can wool pellets do for my soil?

 Improve water retention

 Wool pellets improve soil water retention.
-They can absorb up to 30% of their weight in water, and release the moisture as the plant requires it.
+They can absorb up to 30 percent of their weight in water and release that moisture slowly, as plants need it.

 Amend the soil with nutrients

-Wool pellets slowly release nitrogen, potassium and other micronutrients to sustain plant growth throughout the season.
+Wool pellets release nitrogen, potassium, and trace micronutrients slowly, feeding plants steadily throughout the growing season.

 Suppress weeds